Face Off (American TV series): Season 2 (2012)

 The second season of Face Off was won by Rayce Bird of Shelley, Idaho.
-Season 2 premiere episode posted the best ratings performance for any Syfy original series since November ‘09, even increasing from those ratings in subsequent episodes.
+Season 2 premiere episode posted the best ratings performance for any Syfy original series since November '09, even increasing from those ratings in subsequent episodes.
 The finale drew over 2.4 million viewers, and was SyFy's most watched unscripted telecast ever.
 Contestants on season 2 were: Miranda Jory, Greg Lightner, Jerry Macaluso, Beki Ingram, Heather Henry, Ian Cromer, Robert "RJ" Haddy, Sue Lee, Tara Lang, Matt Valentine, Nicholas "Nix" Herrera, Brea Joseph, Athena Zhe, and Rayce Bird (Winner).

 Season 3 (2012)

 Syfy held open call auditions for the third season on November 19, 2011 in Los Angeles, California and Orlando, Florida.
 Filming began during the spring of 2012 to be ready for a summer release.
 The third season of Face Off premiered on August 21, 2012.
 The selected contestants were revealed to the public on June 29, 2012.
 This is the first season of the show where two relatives have been selected as contestants: fraternal twin brothers Eric and Derek Garcia were among those chosen to participate.
 While Neill and Hetrick remain as judges, concept designer Neville Page became a replacement judge with Tatopoulos appearing in the season premiere, a subsequent episode, and the finale.
 The season finale was broadcast live on Halloween, October 31, 2012 and viewers voted for the winner.
 Halfway through the season the first five eliminated contestants (excluding Joe Castro who was the first contestant ever disqualified from the competition in the season premiere) were allowed to compete in a foundation challenge, with the victor returning to the show.
 This challenge was won by Nicole Chilelli of Sacramento, California, who went on to become this season's champion.
-Contestants on season 3 were: Thomas "Tommy" Pietch, Joe Castro, Sarah Elizabeth Miller, Alana Rose Schiro, Roy Wooley, Laura Tyler, Rod Maxwell, Jason Milani, Derek Garcia, Eric Garcia, Carpucine "C.C."
+Contestants on season 3 were: Thomas "Tommy" Pietch, Joe Castro, Sarah Elizabeth Miller, Alana Rose Schiro, Roy Wooley, Laura Dandridge, Rod Maxwell, Jason Milani, Derek Garcia, Eric Garcia, Carpucine "C.C."
 Childs, and Nicole Chilelli (Winner).